borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Conclusion
 {: #conclusion }
-Personal assessment currently is that Bitcoin has 51% chance of growing and expanding
+Personal assessment currently is that Bitcoin has **51% chance** of growing and expanding
 (in 2017 was 30% and in 2013 maybe 10% then).
-The longer it exists (15 years so far) the higher are chances of succeeding (Lindy effect), as it grows stronger and becomes more robust.
+The longer it exists (15 years so far) the higher are chances of succeeding ([Lindy effect](https://medium.com/coinmonks/bitcoins-growth-metcalfe-s-law-and-the-lindy-effect-68bda4386f4b){:target="_blank"}), as it grows stronger and becomes more robust.
 Like any investment it is a bet, as every decision in life is.
 For risky ones, invest only what you can afford to lose.
 Either way, it's always good to be educated on the subject.
 DYOR (Do Your Own Research) and make your probability for each hypothetical scenario.